-Archive: Understanding Taiwan Ratings' Rating Definitions
+Understanding Taiwan Ratings' Rating Definitions

-(Editor's Note: The criteria article is no longer current.
-It has been superseded by the article also titled "Understanding Taiwan Ratings' Rating Definitions," published on Oct.
-29, 2013.)
+(Editor's Note: This criteria article is no longer current.
+It has been superseded by the article of the same title published on June 26, 2018)

 SCOPE OF THE CRITERIA

 1. Taiwan Ratings Corp.
 (TRC) is refining the criteria it uses in ratings assignment, primarily to promote greater understanding of TRC's rating definitions.